nickveliki/jables-multiproc/README.md

 args: object with keys: location, secDatFileLoc

 instantiates a new instance of a Jables Database at location encrypted with data from secDatFileLoc.
-If no file exists at SecDatFileLoc, Jables will automatically generate a key an iv for encryption, save them at the secDatFileLoc, and use them in subsequent operations
+If no file exists at SecDatFileLoc, Jables will automatically generate a key an iv for encryption, save them at the secDatFileLoc, and use them in subsequent operations.
+Make sure you have started the program with the necessary permissions to write the files, or define locations that doesn't require such permissions (eg '/etc/location')

 ### async function: writeDefinition